Wally's: Products and services

 The fuel provided at Wally's is unbranded and supplied by Wallis' family business, Wallis Companies, which operates Mobil/On the Run stores in the St. Louis area.
 Electric vehicle chargers (including Tesla Superchargers) are also provided underneath a separate canopy.
 Inside the convenience store are three main kiosks dubbed "experience stations" called Wally's Popcorn, Wally's BBQ Sandwich House, and Wally's Cafe, each respectively selling popcorn, barbeque sandwiches, and coffee.
 The store also sells beer, ice cream, pizza, a selection of beef jerky, and baked goods and features machines dispensing slushies (branded as Sloosh) as well as jerky bar.
 Among the other merchandise are travel gear, camping supplies, apparel, and various other souvenirs.

 Wally's has been compared to Buc-ee's for similar novelties and amenities including their atypically large stores and gas stations, animal mascots, and merchandise.
 Semi trucks are also prohibited from Wally's, similar to Buc-ee's.

 Wally's—located along the historic U.S. Route 66 corridor—is road trip-themed with mid-20th century design elements through its mascots, color scheme, and signage.
 For instance, its Illinois location is listed as being on "Holiday Road", a reference to the theme song of National Lampoon's Vacation.

 Locations

-As of 2022, Wally's currently has two locations, with another two planned to open in 2024.
+As of 2026, Wally's currently has three locations, with another one planned to open in 2027.